RossMitchell1999/Agile_Development_Project1/Sprint 2/ReadMe.md

 n/a

 ### Summary of Conversation:
-Everyone went over the taska they had completed and what is still to be done.
+Everyone went over the tasks they had completed and what is still to be done.
 No issues raised.

 Plan for today:
-- Continue with assigned tasks
+- Continue with assigned tasks.
+---

+## Day [4] - Scrum Meeting summary
+The Scrum Master for this meeting was **Kamila Gorska**

+### Members Present:
+Kamila, Kayla, Ross, Neja, Stas

+### Members Not Present:
+Stephen

+### Apologies:
+n/a

+### Summary of Conversation:
+Everyone went over the tasks they had completed and what is still to be done.
+Issues raised in relation to search by location (Kamila and Kayla pair programming) and ranking (Neja) as there was still no location.

+Plan for today:
+- Continue with assigned tasks.
+Kayla and Kamila continue to work together through location task.
+Neja to work on accessiblity testing in meantime.
+---

+## Day [5] - Scrum Meeting summary
+The Scrum Master for this meeting was **Kamila Gorska**

+### Members Present:
+Kamila, Kayla, Ross, Neja, Stas

+### Members Not Present:
+Stephen

+### Apologies:
+n/a

+### Summary of Conversation:
+Issue raised with integrating search by location code (Kayla & Kamila) with maps code (Ross).

+Plan for today:
+- Kamila and Ross work together to integrate the desired code.
+Kayla and Neja to continue to tidy up front end and code.
+Paperwork to be updated also.
 ---